Most grants consultants like Interwoven Threads Consulting will offer a grants readiness checklist to determine whether you are grants ready.

 Interwoven Threads Consulting primarily utilizes a flat fee structure, with some individual services provided on a project-based fee.
 This gives your organization a known monthly expense without an hidden fees such as hitting hourly limits, while also giving us deeper working knowledge of your organization's needs.
 We offer free consultations, with a quote provided within 48 hours after our meeting.
 For more information on services, see our Services page.

-We does not have a one size fits all approach, rather, we remain flexible to the needs of our clients.
-Generally speaking, after a contract is signed we would meet to discuss the details of the Scope of Work agreed upon, usually within a 6 to 12 month contract timeline.
+We do not have a one size fits all approach, rather, we remain flexible to the needs of our clients.
+Generally speaking, after a contract is signed we meet with a new client to discuss the Scope of Work, usually within a 6 to 12 month contract timeline.
 This ranges from discussing known deliverables such as grant applications, funder research, procedure docs, etc., as well as discussing staff engagement for program grants or building a list fo required documents the client needs to provide for grant applications.

 With that, we build utilize program management tools to create deadlines, writing/editing periods, estimated times to meet program or other relevant staff, among other pieces.
 For transparency purposes, these documents are shared with clients so they can also engage in the timeline, coordinating with us to adjust things as needed.
 We also engage clients in weekly or bi-weekly meetings depending on need, usually in the late morning or afternoon, which helps make sure the work continues at pace and new information can be shared between both us and clients.